etases/EduBlock.Report/Requirement.md

 * **Actors:** Staff
 * **Preconditions:**
   * Staff is logged in.
-* **Postconditions:** System create a statistic key.
+* **Post Conditions:** System create a statistic key.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on "Manage stats key list" on sidebar.
   * Staff choose grade and year.
   * Staff then click on "Create new Statistic key" button.
-  * System create statistic key and show it on the list.
+  * System creates statistic key and show it on the list.
 * **Alternate Flow:**
   * System displays notification if the key can't be created.
 * **Exception:**